heavy-lifting/heavy-lifting.github.io/_posts/2019-07-23-that-summer-feeling.md

 i'm super happy with what i've done so far and we've got rough edits for four of seven tracks.  i'm going to add some overdubs and vocals which i did to an extent with mortal springs, although this is much more of a step away from a raw improv album. (and i've got no idea how i could play the tracks live, or if i even want to - problem for another day). but for the first time in my life i feel like i'm making the music that i hear in my head which is super satisfying.

-it's coming out on pan y rosas discos on 1st september, it'll be free to download, but if you want to send me £££ i'll have new shirts for sale on pickled discs around the same time.
+it's coming out on [pan y rosas discos](http://www.panyrosasdiscos.net/) on 1st september, it'll be free to download, but if you want to send me £££ i'll have new shirts for sale on pickled discs around the same time.

-next up:
+# next up:
-i've got shows in coverntry, copenhagen and sheffield in august, and i'm teaching at the live code summer school, and doing some work for diversity festival at the rotherham show.
+i've got [shows](https://heavy-lifting.org/shows) in [coventry](https://www.theherbert.org/whats_on/1445/wonder__where_reality_and_imaginary_collide), [copenhagen](http://digitalfrontrunners.dk/) and sheffield in august, and i'm teaching at the [live code summer school](https://livecode-summerschool.github.io/), and doing some workshops for diversity festival at the [rotherham show](https://www.rotherham.gov.uk/rotherhamshow).

 enjoy that summer feeling